Cleer Alger was born in Diss, Norfolk, to parents Charles and Charlotte, and was baptised in St. Mary’s Church, Diss, in May 1819.

-Cleer Alger used the calotype camera, which was developed by William Fox Talbot, to take his photographs.
+As a photographer Cleer Alger used the calotype camera which was developed by William Fox Talbot to take his photographs.
 He utilised parts of his theodolite (used in his survey work) to enhance his camera, enabling greater focus on his subject.

-He took numerous varied photographs in and around the Waveney Valley, also as far afield as Holt, Thetford, Stowmarket and Beccles.
+He took numerous varied photographs in and around the Waveney Valley and as far afield as Holt, Thetford, Stowmarket and Beccles.
 He liked to take photographs of buildings before and after the process of restoration, to mark the changes for future reference.

 A number of his photographs are held in the Suffolk Archives, reference K612.